Axway/amplify-central/content/en/docs/manage_service_registry/service_integrate api_cli.md

 ## Objectives

-Register an API in Amplify Central using the Axway Central CLI, including:
+Register an API in Amplify using the Axway Central CLI, including:

 * Create a new API service in an environment
 * Register an API to the service